 Teaching group exercise in a gym or other fitness facility is another popular choice for making a career in the industry.
 Instructors usually have an extensive background in sports; however, they also usually have several fitness-related training courses under their belt too.
 Teaching exercise classes is often a varied role, and you may find yourself with demand for holding high-intensity classes such as Zumba, spinning, or more laid-back fitness classes such as yoga.

 An athletic trainer works more on the health and wellbeing aspect of fitness, by diagnosing and treating individuals with bone or muscle complaints.
 Instead of working in a gym environment, these professionals are hired by educational institutions such as schools or colleges, but also often spend a lot of time with semi-professional or professional athletes.
 In most cases, athletic trainers will need to go to university to study the medical theoretical that is necessary for the job.

 4. Physical therapist

 Physical therapy is an extremely rewarding profession which involves working with individuals who have suffered injury or struggle with their day-to-day movements.
 Their main goal is to give techniques on how individuals can regain their movements and lead a better quality of life.
 Usually, physical therapists are based in hospitals, health centers or nursing homes.
+They often also encourage their clients to invest in a fitness tracker.
 A specialist course will need to be undertaken in order to start a career in this sector.

 5. Sports massage therapist